-To ensure that the challenge process is transparent and open to public and stakeholder scrutiny, the UH broadband office will, upon approval from NTIA, publicly post an overview of the challenge process phases, challenge timelines, and instructions on how to submit and rebut a challenge.
+To ensure that the challenge process is transparent and open to public and stakeholder scrutiny, the University of Hawai'i Broadband Office (UHBO) will, upon approval from NTIA, publicly post an overview of the challenge process phases, challenge timelines, and instructions on how to submit and rebut a challenge.
 This documentation will be posted publicly for at least a week prior to opening the challenge submission window.
-The UH broadband office also plans to actively inform all units of local government of its challenge process and set up training sessions and regular touchpoints to address any comments, questions, or concerns from local governments, nonprofit organizations, and Internet service providers.
-Training sessions will be held in January through March 2024 and will include virtual and in-person training when appropriate.
-The UH broadband office will also work with local government and leaders to communicate the state challenge process via appropriate channels.
+UHBO also plans to actively inform all units of local government of its challenge process and set up training sessions and regular touchpoints to address any comments, questions, or concerns from local governments, nonprofit organizations, and Internet service providers.
+Training sessions will tentatively be held in January through March 2024 and will include virtual and in-person training when appropriate.
+UHBO will also work with local government and leaders to communicate the state challenge process via appropriate channels.

-The UH broadband office will utilize its existing weekly meetings with local government entities to address any comments, questions, or concerns that arise during the duration of the challenge phase.
-Weekly virtual office hours held by UH will be available to participating nonprofit organizations during the duration of the challenge phase to address any comments, questions, or concerns.
-A weekly meeting with all Internet service providers will also be established to address any comments, questions, or concerns from local government during the challenge and rebuttal phases.
+UHBO will utilize its existing weekly meetings with local government entities to address any comments, questions, or concerns that arise for the duration of the challenge phase.
+Weekly virtual office hours held by UHBO will be available to participating nonprofit organizations for the duration of the challenge phase to address any comments, questions, or concerns.
+A weekly meeting with all participating Internet service providers will also be established to address any comments, questions, or concerns from local government during the challenge and rebuttal phases.

-Relevant stakeholders can sign up at https://cloud.broadband.hawaii.edu/sign-up for challenge process updates, reminders, and newsletters.
-Relevant stakeholders can engage with the UH broadband office by contacting broadband@hawaii.edu.
+Relevant stakeholders, such as permissible challengers, can sign up at https://cloud.broadband.hawaii.edu/sign-up for challenge process updates, reminders, and newsletters.
+Relevant stakeholders can engage with UHBO by contacting broadband@hawaii.edu.

-21 The 80/80 threshold is drawn from the requirements in the CAF-II and RDOF measurements.
+&lt;sup>22 The 80/80 threshold is drawn from the requirements in the CAF-II and RDOF measurements.
 See BEAD NOFO at 65, n.
 80, Section IV.C.2.a.